jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

 (2) Every person who fails to comply with section 16(3) commits an offence, and is liable on summary conviction to a fine not exceeding $10,000.

 ### 51 Actions taken to prevent harm
-Notwithstanding sections 49 and 50 of this Act, where any employee harms any person by taking any action necessary for the protection of that person or any other person from harm,—
+Notwithstanding sections 49 and 50, where any employee harms any person by taking any action necessary for the protection of that person or any other person from harm,—
-  (a) the employee does not thereby commit an offence against section 19 of this Act; and (b) the employee's employer does not thereby commit an offence against section 15 of this Act.
+  (a) the employee does not thereby commit an offence against section 19; and (b) the employee's employer does not thereby commit an offence against section 15.

 ### 51A Sentencing criteria
-(1) This section applies when the Court is determining how to sentence or otherwise deal with a person convicted of an offence under this Act.
+(1) This section applies when the court is determining how to sentence or otherwise deal with a person convicted of an offence under this Act.
-(2) The Court must apply the Sentencing Act 2002 and must have particular regard to— (a) sections 7 to 10 of that Act; and
+(2) The court must apply the Sentencing Act 2002 and must have particular regard to— (a) sections 7 to 10 of that Act; and
   (b) the requirements of sections 35 and 40 of that Act relating to the financial capacity of the person to pay any fine or sentence of reparation imposed; and
   (c) the degree of harm, if any, that has occurred; and